unlearning-challenge/unlearning-challenge.github.io/index.markdown

 ## Timeline

 **Check phase**: Begins June 28, 2023.
-Initial announce and availability of the starting kit.
+Initial announcement and availability of the "starting kit", containing a notebook with an example simple unlearning algorithm and a simple metric for evaluation, so that participants can start practicing.

 **Feedback phase**: Begins early July, 2023, until mid September 2023.
-Submission site opens and participants can start making submissions.
+Submission site opens and participants can start making submissions on Kaggle.

 **Final phase**: From mid till end of September 2023.
+During this phase, the organizers can run additional analyses on the submitted unlearning algorithms, including different metrics and datasets.

 Winners will be announced in October 2023.